-The practice manager informed us that Ponthir Dental Practice is housed in purpose-built premises.
-We were informed that they actively monitor the practice environment on a regular basis to ensure the environment is safe, clean and clutter free.
+We were informed that the practice environment is monitored on a regular basis to ensure the environment is safe, clean and clutter free.

 We were told that, at the beginning of the COVID-19 pandemic, the practice environment had been assessed to aid and improve infection control.
 We were told that the following changes were made: